web3/web3.js/docs/web3-eth-personal.rst

 .. code-block:: javascript

-    var Personal = require('web3-eth-personal');
+    import {Personal} from 'web3-eth-personal';

-    // "Personal.providers.givenProvider" will be set if in an Ethereum supported browser. var personal = new Personal(Personal.givenProvider || 'ws://some.local-or-remote.node:8546');
+    // "Personal.givenProvider" will be set if in an Ethereum supported browser. const personal = new Personal(Personal.givenProvider || 'ws://some.local-or-remote.node:8546', options);

     // or using the web3 umbrella package

-    var Web3 = require('web3');
+    import {Web3} from 'web3';
-    var web3 = new Web3(Web3.givenProvider || 'ws://some.local-or-remote.node:8546');
+    const web3 = new Web3(Web3.givenProvider || 'ws://some.local-or-remote.node:8546', options);

     // -> web3.eth.personal